Peripheral nucleon-nucleon scattering at next-to-next-to-leading order in SU(3) heavy baryon chiral perturbation theory: Phase shifts and mixing angles

 The phase shifts and mixing angles are calculated via

-with the CMS nucleon energy $E_N=\sqrt{M_N^2+p^2}$.
-All phase shifts in this paper are follow Stapp conventions \cite{stap1957}.
-Note that, the calculation of the phase shift and the mixing angle based on the Eqs.~(\ref{delta}) and (\ref{epsilon}) is valid only as long as the difference between $\delta$ and $\sin\delta\cos\delta$ is small.
-In addition, the CMS momentum $p$ is related to the kinetic energy of the incident neutron in the laboratory system, $T_{\text{lab}}$, by
+with the c.m.s. nucleon energy $E_N=\sqrt{M_N^2+p^2}$.
+Note that, the calculation of the phase shift and the mixing angle based on Eqs.~(\ref{delta}) and (\ref{epsilon}) is valid only as long as the difference between $\delta$ and $\sin\delta\cos\delta$ is small.
+In addition, the c.m.s. momentum $p$ is related to the kinetic energy of the incident neutron in the laboratory system $T_{\text{lab}}$ by